Chart Color Schemes

 Carlingford - East's median age exceeds the national pattern

-Carlingford-East's median age is 41 years, which is significantly higher than Greater Sydney's average of 37 years and slightly older than Australia's median age of 38 years.
+Carlingford-East's median age is 41 years, significantly higher than Greater Sydney's average of 37 years and slightly above Australia's median of 38 years.
 Compared to Greater Sydney, Carlingford-East has a notably higher proportion of residents aged 65-74 (10.3%) and a lower proportion of those aged 25-34 (8.5%).
-According to the 2021 Census, the 65-74 age group increased from 9.1% to 10.3%, while the 55-64 cohort decreased from 12.6% to 11.7%.
+According to the 2021 Census, the percentage of residents aged 65-74 increased from 9.1% to 10.3%, while the percentage of those aged 55-64 decreased from 12.6% to 11.7%.
 By 2041, demographic modeling projects significant changes in Carlingford-East's age profile.
-The 75-84 cohort is expected to grow by 91%, adding 732 residents to reach 1,536.
-Residents aged 65 and older are projected to represent 83% of the population growth, while declines are anticipated for the 0-4 and 5-14 age groups.
+The 75-84 cohort is expected to grow by 91%, adding 732 residents to reach a total of 1,536.
+Residents aged 65 and older are projected to represent 83% of the population growth, while the 0-4 and 5-14 cohorts are projected to decline in population.